Donaldson-Thomas invariants of length 2 flops

 \subsection{A family of length $2$ flops}

-In this paper we work with an explicit family of flops, constructed from an explicit choice of a quiver with potential.
-While writing up this paper we discovered that this same family was simultaneously and independently studied by Kawamata \cite{KawaFlopsLenTwo}, who shows that it arises as a family of deformations of Laufer's example.
-In view of this fact we will be especially brief about the construction.
+For the DT theory calculations in section \ref{sec:DTcalc} we will use an explicit family of flopping contractions.
+During the initial write up of this paper we discovered that this same family was simultaneously and independently studied by Kawamata \cite{Kawamata20}, who moreover classified all isomorphism classes in it.
+In view of this fact, we only give a brief alternative construction using moduli spaces of quivers with potential; a more complete account is give in the thesis version of this paper \cite{vGThesis}.

-The family is given as follows: let $f(y)\in \C[y]$ be a polynomial divisible by $y^3$ such that the sum of its even terms $f_\even(y)$ is non-trivial and consider the quiver with potential